 9. Corporate bonds

 These bonds make up the largest bond market in the world, dwarfing the stock market and cryptocurrency.
-They aren't backed by stable government entities, so they generally have a higher rate of return.
+They aren't backed by stable government entities, so they generally have a higher risk and higher rate of return.
 They're also different because they're taxable.

 10. Gold